 According to the Natural Resources Defense Council (NRDC) there are more than 4.5 million in-ground residential pools in the United States and they consume between $1.1 and $1.6 billion in energy costs per year.

 Maintaining your pool is a year-long commitment, even if you are not using your pool regularly during the cooler months.
-There are several simple steps you can take to keep your pool running smoothly whilst also being as cost effective as possible.
+There are several simple steps you can take to keep your pool running smoothly while also being as cost effective as possible.